The location where Phoenix Coldon's car was found

 When Coldon's parents, Goldia and Lawrence Coldon, called the Saint Louis County Police Department to report her missing, they were met with pushback due to her age.

 In the days and weeks that followed, they checked local hospitals and distributed missing person fliers.
-They also reached out to news channels in the hope that they would publicize the case.
-However, none of them showed any interest.
+They also reached out to news channels in the hope they would publicize the case.
+However, they reportedly showed little interest.

 Roughly two weeks later, a family friend found Coldon's 1998 Chevy Blazer at a tow lot in East St. Louis.

-Later, they learned that the police had impounded her vehicle on the same day she disappeared.
+They soon learned that the police had impounded the vehicle on the day of her disappearance.

-2.5 hours after Coldon left her home in Spanish Lake, a St. Louis police officer named Kendall Perry noticed her Chevy Blazer at the side of North 9th Street.
+Roughly 2.5 hours after Coldon left her home, a St. Louis police officer named Kendall Perry noticed her Chevy Blazer at the side of North 9th Street.

 Car